chrisjwaddell/blue-moon/README.md

 ``
 relative-Date({ day: "Sunday L1" })
 ``

 Means the last Sunday of each month.
-It would return the next one, after that occurs, it would return the next one, the next months last Sunday.
+It would return the next one, after that occurs, it would return the next one, the next months last Sunday of the month.

 Relative-date can be useful for setting dates for reports or generally finding specific dates that can be tricky to code.
 It can be hard finding the last Wednesday of the month or Mothers day the second Sunday of May each year.

+relative-date is very verbose for getting specific dates for things like reports.

 It can be relative to the current or pivot date or an absolute date.